Services

 Lower Extremities

-Medical massage can help reduce or eliminate pain from these common lower extremity disorders:
+Medical massage can help reduce or eliminate pain from these common lower extremity disorders.
+Many clients seek sciatica massage or massage for sciatic nerve pain, with radiating discomfort involving the hips and legs.

 - Sciatica